 Archival collections will remain in their current locations serviced by local staff under the overall direction of Dr Di Hodge.

 Details of the contents of the Archival Collections can be found in the UniSA Archival Collections, which also holds digitised copies of selected items.
-Access to original items must be arranged by appointment with the Library Archivist in accordance with conditions of use.
+Access to original items must be arranged by appointment with the EASS Library Services Team in accordance with conditions of use.

-For further information, please contact the Library Archivist.
+For further information, please contact the EASS Library Services Team.